mahnoormahnoorr/Quantization/GPTQ/readme.md

 This repository contains two practical examples of applying **quantization** to large language models (LLMs):

 This repository contains two practical examples of applying GPTQ quantization to LLMs.
-Both examples currently use the small **OPT-125M** model for demonstration, but the code is written so you can swap in larger models (e.g. OPT-6.7B, LLaMA-3-8B) if you have the hardware.
+Both examples currently use the small **OPT-125M** model for demonstration, but the code is written so you can swap in larger models if you have the resources.

 1. **`GPTQconfig.py`** — Uses Hugging Face `transformers` and `GPTQConfig` to quantize the **OPT-125M** model.
 It compares inference time and model size before and after quantization.
 2. **`GPTQmodifier.py`** — Uses [LLM Compressor](https://github.com/vllm-project/llm-compressor) with a GPTQ recipe to quantize the **OPT-125M** model.
 It performs calibration on a dataset, runs inference, and saves the quantized model.